brunogaldino/nestjs-little-pino/README.md

 ```

-2. Configure your `main.ts`
+Secondly, configure your `main.ts` to ensure that startup logs are formatted and

-To ensure startup logs (like "NestFactory starting...") are formatted correctly, you must enable log buffering and attach the logger manually.
+NestJS register the logger as default

 ```typescript
 // src/main.ts